How businesses can be inclusive & supportive for Queer people

 There are many in the LGBTQIA+ community who can’t, or choose not to, keep up with the ongoing discussions around language and current issues, don’t expect yourself to know everything.

 You will make mistakes.
 You will use the wrong words.
 You will forget to say your pronouns.
 What matters is how you respond to these natural human oops moments.
-Work on being honest about your mistakes and practice taking feedback so when someone lets you know that you messed up, you can respond with a simple “thanks for letting me know, I’ll change that and learn from it” instead of feeling defensive.
+Work on being honest about your mistakes and practise taking feedback so when someone lets you know that you messed up, you can respond with a simple “thanks for letting me know, I’ll change that and learn from it” instead of feeling defensive.

 Remember that, ultimately, being inclusive of LGBTQIA+ people makes you more inclusive of all people.
 There are many cisgender, heterosexual, and allosexual people who also aren’t represented by the stereotypes around their gender or sexuality – let’s make sure that everyone feels supported and included in business and in life.